techgovsoc/techgovsoc.github.io/index.md

 #### [](#header-7)Mandatory readings

 TBD

+## [](#header-6)Session 4 : field trip to Station F (PLR)

+Meetup in front Station F at 9:30 rue Eugène Freyssinet

+"Station F is a business incubator for startups, located in 13th arrondissement of Paris.
+Noted as the world's largest startup facility.

+Situated in a former rail freight depot previously known as la Halle Freyssinet (thereof the "F" in Station F).
+The 34,000 m2 facility was formally opened by President Emmanuel Macron in June 2017 and provides office accommodation for up to 1,000 start-up and early stage businesses as well as for corporate partners such as Facebook, Microsoft and Naver."

 ## [](#header-6)Session 5 : Organizations as platforms of people : exploring the decentralization of social interactions (ABV)